KevGildea/SafeCross/SafeCross SMoS/readme.md

 2. calculate and plots using model b and/or c  ✔
 3. calculate and output N_UC for a user provided count of cyclists ✔
 4. output image of heatmap (in conjunction with SafeCross TA/AUTO) ✔
-5. make How-to video demonstrating functionality and features
+5. make a how-to video demonstrating functionality and features
 6. update manuals